 The quality of life in and around Clermont makes it a prime destination for those looking to settle in Central Florida.
-Local stores offer a variety of shopping and dining options along with ample sports facilities and waterfront activities.
+Local stores offer a variety of shopping and dining options, ample sports facilities, and waterfront activities.
 Clermont has housing choices for every income level, from gated golf course communities and larger estate homes to small and mid-sized single-family units on platted lots.
-As a community of families, Clermont promotes diversity, inclusiveness and civic pride.
-Orlando is approximately 20 minutes east, and professional sports teams such as the Orlando Magic (basketball) and the Orlando Solar Bears (hockey) are available to see, along with the Bob Carr Performing Arts Center for theater.
+Clermont promotes diversity, inclusiveness, and civic pride as a community of families.
+Orlando is approximately 20 minutes east.
+Professional sports teams such as the Orlando Magic (basketball) and the Orlando Solar Bears (hockey) are available to see, along with the Bob Carr Performing Arts Center for theater.

 Performing Arts Center & Clermont Arts & Recreation Center

-Our local theater scene features the Clermont Performing Arts Center - a 1,200-seat performance hall, which is the largest in the county, as well as a 250-seat black-box theater.
+Our local theater scene features the Clermont Performing Arts Center - a 1,200-seat performance hall, the largest in the county, and a 250-seat black-box theater.
 The newly refurbished center is part of the 69,000-square-foot Clermont Arts and Recreation Center at 3700 S Highway 27, atop the hills of Clermont overlooking Lake Felter.
 The Clermont City Center is located downtown and is available to rent through the South Lake Chamber of Commerce.

-The City of Clermont is governed by five elected city council members, including the mayor, as well as a city manager in a Council-Manager form of government.
-The City Manager serves as the chief executive officer, handling day-to-day operations overseeing 12 departments and about 400 employees.
+The City of Clermont is governed by five elected city council members, including the mayor and a city manager in a Council-Manager form of government.
+The City Manager serves as the chief executive officer, handling day-to-day operations and overseeing 12 departments and about 400 employees.